-Comment: This is an important issue, but a complicated one from the Lockean 21st century frame of reference.
+Comment: This is an important issue, but a complicated one from the Lockean 21st century frame of reference which you are taught in school.
 (Though a peasant from the 18th century would understand it easily.)
 The simple answer is that the Lockean concept of “natural rights” is profoundly flawed, and actually restricts human freedoms rather than enabling them.
 Nothing could be more unnatural.
 Rather than true freedom, what we have is “many individual, domesticated, and mechanized freedoms, in a state of reciprocal limitation.”
 The Lockean concept of natural rights is thoroughly and simply deconstructed in chapter three of Julius Evola’s Men Among the Ruins.

 5) Good kings are good, but bad kings are very bad.

 Comment: Bad kings are not nearly as bad as Demotist/Communist dictators.
 Bad kings are in a different universe from bad Demotist (populist, “democratic”) leaders.
 There is not even a vague comparison.
 In the traditional system, kings rely on the aristocracy and clergy for support, and have trouble doing anything without them.
 For a Demotist leader, there tends to be far fewer checks and balances.
 They can cause a half million deaths in a place like Iraq with a snap of their fingers.
 Study up on the history of “death by government” to get a better perspective on what I mean.
 Kings and emperors very rarely, if ever, engage in mass murder against their own people.

 6) What if the king is an idiot or psycho?